russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Good Economics for Hard Times and when was it published?

-Good Economics for Hard Times spans approximately 496 pages and was published in November 2019.
-This detailed exploration provides a comprehensive look at modern economic challenges and potential remedies.
+Good Economics for Hard Times has approximately 480 pages and was published on November 12, 2019.
+This comprehensive volume dives into multiple aspects of today's economic challenges and proposes thoughtful ways to address them.